glampert/glampert.github.io/_posts/2015-09-16-reverse-engineering-dungeon-siege.markdown

 Several solutions have come up over time, but no on-size-fits-all solution seems to be possible.

 In the end, it was no different with Dungeon Siege.
-Acknowledging that, they decided for a very platform specific but tailored solution that fitted the game nicely, but made it heavily dependent on the Windows Runtime and MSVC compiler.
+Acknowledging that, they decided for a very platform specific but tailored solution that fit the game nicely, but made it heavily dependent on the Windows Runtime and MSVC compiler.

 Nevertheless, FuBi was a very clever solution.
 The paper above explains it in great detail.
 That paper was so well received that it ended up as an entry in the first [Game Programming Gems][link_gems_book] book.